Why Some Products Generate Demand While Others Depend

 The product works.
 Revenue may be growing.

-Yet something in the system begins to feel effortful.
+And yet, the system begins to feel effortful.

 Marketing must constantly push.